 - Non-Compliance: Failure to comply with a sanction or statement of agreement imposed under the authority of the administrator or committee.

 - Discrimination: Violation of the University’s Equity and Inclusion Policy.

 - Interference: Interfering with the performance of any University official acting within the scope of their duty, including failure to comply with a reasonable request.

 - Law Violation: Violation of civil or criminal law at any time or place.

-- Sexual Violence: The act or attempted act of any of the following: rape, aggravated rape, forcible rape, simple rape, sexual battery, second degree sexual battery, oral sexual battery, sexual assault, or any form of unsolicited sexual contact.
-Per Federal Title IX regulations, sexual violence is a form of sexual harassment (Section 3.12).
+- Sexual Misconduct: The act or attempted act of any of the following: rape, aggravated rape, forcible rape, simple rape, sexual battery, second degree sexual battery, oral sexual battery, sexual assault, sexual assault with an object, voyeurism, forcible fondling, forcible sodomy, non-forcible sexual offenses, or any form of unsolicited sexual contact.

 - Unauthorized Access: Unauthorized access to property, information, or materials belonging to another (student, faculty, staff, person, University, University-related entity), acquired in any form and by any means.

 - Retaliation: Reprisal or “pay back” against a person who witnesses or reports known or suspected prohibited or unlawful activity or who is an alleged or known perpetrator of such activity or who is a member of the committee.

 - False Impersonation: Falsely presenting oneself in any form and by any means as a University official, employee, or other official, agent, or persona.